Kingxukai/linux/Documentation/userspace-api/media/mediactl/request-func-close.rst

 Description
 ===========

-Closes the request file descriptor.
-Resources associated with the request are freed once all file descriptors associated with the request are closed and the driver has completed the request.
+Closes the woke request file descriptor.
+Resources associated with the woke request are freed once all file descriptors associated with the woke request are closed and the woke driver has completed the woke request.
 See :ref:`here <media-request-life-time>` for more information.

 Return Value